 How dental crowns protect your teeth

-Dental crowns act like protective caps for your teeth, and they cover the entire visible portion of a tooth.
-While they are made from a wide variety of materials, Dr. Stern prefers to use ceramic or gold crowns because many people have sensitivities to the metals used in other types of crowns.
-Ceramic provides a natural-looking restoration that mimics the sheen of your teeth, while gold can withstand more bite force.
+Dental crowns serve as protective caps for your teeth, entirely covering the visible surfaces.
+While they can be made from a wide variety of materials, Dr. Stern prefers to use ceramic or gold because many people have sensitivities to the metals used in other types of crowns.
+Ceramic provides a natural-looking restoration that mimics the sheen of tooth enamel, while gold can withstand more bite force.

-Dr. Stern may recommend a dental crown to add structure and support to teeth after treating large cavities or repair cracked and damaged teeth.
-He may also suggest a dental crown to provide additional protection for teeth with worn enamel and after root canal therapy.
-Some patients request dental crowns for cosmetic reasons, such as discoloration that won’t respond to whitening or misshapen and uneven teeth.
+Dr. Stern may recommend a dental crown to add structure to a broken or damaged tooth.
+He may also suggest a dental crown to provide additional protection for a tooth after root canal therapy.
+Some patients request ceramic dental crowns for cosmetic reasons, such as correcting misshapen teeth or covering discoloration that does not respond to whitening treatment.

 What to expect from your procedure

+Dr. Stern will address any underlying decay or infection before placing a dental crown.
 Adding a dental crown requires removing the outer layer of dental enamel and reshaping your tooth for a tight fit to seal out bacteria.
-Dr. Stern will start the procedure by addressing any underlying decay or infection.
-Once your tooth is cleaned, he will scrape off the enamel with an abrasive tool.
-Your mouth will be numbed throughout this process, so you won’t feel any pain or discomfort.
+Your mouth will be numbed throughout this process, so you should not feel any pain or discomfort.

-Once your tooth is prepared, he will take impressions of your mouth to send to the dental lab to craft your restoration.
-In the meantime, Dr. Stern will make a temporary acrylic crown to protect your tooth.
-Once your permanent crown is ready, you will return to the office to get it fitted and bond into place.
+Once your tooth is prepared, Dr. Stern will take impressions of your mouth to send to the dental lab to craft your crown.
+He will place a temporary acrylic crown to protect your tooth in the meantime.
+Once your permanent crown is ready, you will return to the office to get it fitted and bonded to the tooth.
 Dental crowns can last for 15 years or more with proper care, and Dr. Stern will work with you to prevent further issues with your oral health.
-Contact our office in Willoughby Hills today at (440) 210-0999 to set up an appointment and learn more about how we can help.
+Contact our office at (440) 210-0999 to set up an appointment and learn more about how we can help.